Synopsys: ARC International

 ARC International PLC was the designer of ARC (Argonaut RISC Core) embedded processors, which were widely used in SoC devices for IoT, storage, digital home, mobile, and automotive applications.
 Virage Logic, which acquired ARC International in 2009, was sold to Synopsys in 2010.

 Coverity

 In February 2014, Synopsys agreed to acquire static code analysis vendor Coverity for $375 million.
-Synopsys had relied on Coverity’s products for around ten years to find and fix defects in software code before it is released, improving software security, prior to the acquisition.
+Synopsys relied on Coverity's products for around ten years prior to the acquisition, helping improve software security by finding and fixing defects in software code before its release.

-Coverity's open source Coverity Scan tool was hacked and used for cryptocurrency mining in February 2018.
-Synopsys took down the service for four weeks and confirmed the incident did not affect any of its corporate network and found no evidence of data abuse of its open source users.
+Coverity's open-source Coverity Scan tool was hacked and used for cryptocurrency mining in February 2018.
+Synopsys took down the service for four weeks and confirmed the incident did not affect any of its corporate network and found no evidence of data abuse of its open-source users.

+Codenomicon

+In 2015 Synopsys acquired the Finnish developer of security software Codenomicon.
+Codenomicon had itself previously acquired the Finnish software company Clarified Networks in 2011.

+Cigital

+Synopsys announced the acquisition of Cigital along with its 2015 spinoff Codiscope in November 2016.
+The suite of its software security products became part of Synopsys' software integrity group.

 QuantumWise

 In 2017 Synopsys acquired the atomic-scale modeling software company QuantumWise (former Atomistix), which provides tools for quantum-based and classical simulations in the field of material science.